Why Refer to Covenant Children's?

 issue you may have with your patient's being seen at Covenant Children's.

-only dedicated Pediatric Emergency Department with Pediatric Emergency Medicine
+only dedicated Pediatric Emergency Department with Robust Coverage by Pediatric

 As a freestanding children's hospital, our ED is dedicated to pediatric